 - Internships and fellowships from the American Museum of Natural History for students interested in evolutionary biology.

-- A total of 37 scholarships for undergraduate, graduate and postdoctoral biomedical African American students through the United Negro College Fund (UNCF) and The Merck Company Foundation.
+- Undergraduate scholarships and graduate and postdoctoral fellowships for biomedical African American students through the United Negro College Fund (UNCF) and The Merck Company Foundation.

 Science, Technology, Engineering and Mathematics Scholarships

 Scholarships in science, technology, engineering and mathematics are available through STEM programs, with 'STEM' being an acronym for the four disciplines.
+The National Science Foundation funds these scholarships for graduate and undergraduate students based on financial need.
 STEM assistance programs and scholarships benefit biology majors and can be found through a school's financial aid office.
-The National Science Foundation funds these scholarships for graduate and undergraduate students based on financial need (www.nsf.gov).

-The Association for Women in Science receives donations from its members and supporters, awarding around 25 scholarships yearly for undergraduate and pre-doctoral students in STEM programs.
-Students must be in their second or third undergraduate year, or they must be graduate students accepted into a Ph.D. program.
-Certain scholarships contain specific requirements, and students should review eligibility and submission processes for the desired scholarship.
-Students submit applications online, attaching transcripts and references for review (www.awis.org).
+The Association for Women in Science receives donations from its members and supporters, awarding more than 20 scholarships yearly for undergraduate and pre-doctoral students in STEM programs.
+Certain scholarships contain specific requirements, and students should review eligibility and submission processes for the desired scholarship (www.awis.org).